Toggle menu

 Signature on white paper

-During the application, you will be required:
+During the application process, you will need to:

-You can find your national insurance number on a document you already have, for example a P60, payslip or letters about benefits.
-If you receive a state pension, it will be on your bank statement.
-You can find your national insurance number on the government website (GOV.UK), but you will need to upload documents or provide comprehensive information.
+You can find your national insurance number on documents such as a P60, a payslip, or letters about benefits.
+If you receive a state pension, it will appear on your bank statement.
+You can also look it up on the GOV.UK website, although this will require you to upload documents or provide comprehensive information.

 If you can't apply online